Published: April 22, 2024

 Why invest in Birmingham?

 Still at the start of an exciting new growth curve, now is the time to invest in Birmingham property.
-JLL cited the 2022 Commonwealth Games as a key driver for the city’s strong house price growth forecasts by 2027.
+JLL previously cited the 2022 Commonwealth Games as a key driver for the city’s strong house price growth forecasts by 2027.
 Following the legacy of Manchester’s 2002 Games, from the torch being lit at the opening ceremony to one year later, house prices rose by 24%.

-At Select Property, we only develop in the UK’s highest performing cities.
-With opportunities in Manchester and Birmingham, our market-leading returns and end-to-end investment experience makes global investors choose Select Property year after year.
-Contact us to find out how UK property could work for you.
+At Select Property, we only develop in the UK’s highest-performing cities.
+With investment opportunities currently available in Manchester and Sheffield, our market-leading returns and end-to-end investment experience make global investors choose Select Property year after year.

 Share Article